 Rescheduling and mutual postponements: Due to facility availability concerns, rescheduling of Intramurals contests are strongly discouraged.
 However, if a team is unable to attend a scheduled contest but desires to play the game at another time or date, it might be possible to reschedule.
 However, the Intramurals office cannot guarantee a new playing time.
 Requests for rescheduling must be received at least five business days in advance of the originally scheduled contest.
 In tournament play, postponed contests will be rescheduled within a period of time which will not delay progress of the tournament itself.

 Playing times: When a team registers for a sport, they will be asked to choose their preferred playing times.
-This is only a request and will be honored as best as possible.
+This is only a request and will be honored if possible.
 The Intramurals office tries to schedule games at times requested by participating teams.
 This is not always possible, and there is no guarantee of a requested playing time.

 Minimum number of players: In team sports, a team may play with less than the regulation number of players.
 The minimum number of players needed to play will be indicated in the rules for those sports.
 After the scheduled time of a contest has passed, the contest must begin as soon as both teams have the minimum number of players required to play.
 Certain sports have grace periods.
 See specific rules for those sports for more information.